 Reset Network Settings: This will only reset all your network settings.
 This means all the WiFi passwords and usernames that have been saved in your iPhone will be forgotten.
 This is helpful to fix problematic network problems.
 To do this, go to Settings > General > Reset > Reset Network Settings.

-"Reset All Settings" is generally used when certain iPhone errors occur in your iPhone, such as iPhone error 9, iPhone error 4013, etc. If you’re lucky, and if the errors isn’t serious this will get rid of it.
+"Reset All Settings" is generally used when certain iPhone errors occur in your iPhone, such as iPhone error 9, iPhone error 4013, etc. If you’re lucky, and if the errors aren’t serious this will get rid of it.
 However, sometimes "Reset All Settings" isn’t enough, in which case people often suggest going for "Erase All Contents and Settings."
-This option is extremely risky and time consuming as it leads to complete data loss.
+This option is extremely risky and time-consuming as it leads to complete data loss.

-An alternative which is as effective as "Erase All Contents and Settings" yet doesn’t lead to data loss is dr.fone - Repair.
+An alternative that is as effective as "Erase All Contents and Settings" yet doesn’t lead to data loss is Dr.Fone - System Repair.
 This is a reliable and very user-friendly tool introduced by Wondershare, a company with millions of rave reviews from users worldwide and vast acclaim from outlets like Forbes.